GadflyLT/gadfly-pdf2gif/README.md

 # gadfly-pdf2gif
-Python script to convert multipage PDF into multi-GIF files
+Python script to convert multipage PDF into multi-GIF files.
+Provided a PDF file, it will output one GIF file per page, and a HAML file with the images included and the proper tag for the .NET converter service.

 # Setup
+This script uses Python 2.7 and Wand (based on ImageMagick).

     brew install python
     pip install Wand